PDiTO/pdito/README.md

 👋 Hi there!
 I'm Paul 👨🏻‍💻

-📈 Former fixed income trader, current Web3 & AI builder.
-Working as a Product Lead & Software Engineer primarily building full-stack decentralized applications.
+📈 Former fixed income trader, current AI & Web3 builder.
+Working as a Product Lead & Software Engineer primarily building full-stack products.

 🏆 Highlights:
 - 🎮 Built a **#1 App Store game** that topped the charts and withs millions of downloads and billions of game sessions.